 It should show that I take responsibility and don’t blame others.

 I make sure the story matches the job I want.
-If I’m interviewing for a tech or finance role, I pick a mistake from those areas.

 Common Mistakes to Avoid in Behavioral Interviews | Why They Hurt Your Chances |